sa23430/sa23430.github.io/index.md

 Market Segmentation | Clustering (Kmeans, Cluster-Regression)

-Developed model to predict spending score of an individual given their age, gender and income.
+We developed model to predict spending score of an individual given their age, gender and income.

 <img src="images/mall.jpg?raw=true"/>